Alberta Jobs for Citizenship and Immigration Officers

 - Expanding occupations (resulting in a need for additional workers).

-- Employment-related trends and events, particularly those affecting the aforementioned sector or sectors
+- Employment-related trends and events, especially those affecting the aforementioned sector or sectors

 The 1228: Employment Insurance, Immigration, Border Services, and Revenue Officers occupational group in Alberta is anticipated to grow at a below-average rate of 1% per year over the next few years.
-The rate will decrease by 3% between 2019 and 2023.
-In addition to the natural attrition in this sector, an additional 39 annual openings are expected to be created.
+A three percent increase from 2019 through 2023 In addition to the natural attrition in this sector, an additional 39 annual openings are expected to be created.

 Due to the upcoming retirement of baby boomers, experts predict a rise in job turnover.